ifurkanatasoy/Text-Sentiment-Anaysis--BERT-BoW-SVM-NaiveBayes/README.md

 # Text Sentiment Anaysis: A comparative approach
 **Since this is a hobby project, it was not written with a clean code approach.
-Moreover, of the studies mentioned below, only those deemed necessary have been added to the repo.**
+Moreover, of the studies mentioned below, only some files from the works have been added to the repo.**

 This project was for the one of the courses of Ankara University.
-The project topic was up to us and we selected one of the popular topics which is NLP(Natural Language Processing) nowadays.
+The project topic was up to us and we selected one of the popular topics in NLP(Natural Language Processing) which is binary Text Sentiment Analysis (Positive-Negative).

 We tried to use some different feature extraction methods like BERT, BoW, TF-IDF and also classification methods such as SVM, NaiveBayes, XGBoost, Softmax, Logistic Regression etc.